ansible/ansible/docs/docsite/rst/user_guide/playbook_structure.rst

 Plays
 =====

-Plays are a simple mapping of hosts to tasks, plays bind the actions we define to the targets we desire to apply them to.
+Plays are a simple mapping of hosts to tasks.
+Plays bind the actions we define to the targets we desire to apply them to.

 .. code-block:: YAML